v0xyc0n/WinSCAN/README.md

-# Pentesting Assistant for Windows - PAW 🐾
+# WinSCAN - Pentesting Assistant for Windows

 Script to help with W11 Pentests.
 Checks include poking holes in Applocker rules, digging for secrets and checking shares permissions.